omikader/facial-recognition/README.md

 ## How to Run the Code

-In order to keep the code readable and modular, each of the classifier and dimension reduction techniques have been implemented in separate MATLAB functions located at the top level of the [code](code/) directory.
+In order to keep the code readable and modular, each of the classifier and dimension reduction techniques have been implemented in separate MATLAB functions located in the [classifiers](code/classifiers) directory.
 Helper functions are conveniently located in the [utils](code/utils/) directory.
-Each dataset is processed in separate MATLAB scripts located in the [main](code/main/) directory.
+The [main](code/main.m) script is located in the top level of the code directory.

-For each dataset, I divide the script into the following sections:
+I have divided the script into the following sections:

+* Preprocess Data
   * Load Variables
-* Preprocess Data
   * Divide Data (Training and Testing)
 * Bayesian Classification
 * K-Nearest Neighbors Classification
 * Principal Component Analysis (PCA)